NetApp UI Standards

 Raising the Bar for UI Quality at NetApp

 At the time I was hired the design team was spending more than half their time filing and responding to UI bugs.
 The development teams were using a legacy framework that had become very difficult to work with.
-The smallest UI tweaks could take days.
+Even the smallest UI tweaks could take days.
 When the UX team worked on new designs, a lot of time was spent churning over how to approach simple UI elements, because different tools handled similar needs differently.

 At the same time, I worked with the UI Framework Team to educate them on building a responsive framework using Twitter Bootstrap, and to evangelize this approach in the larger engineering organization.
 As part of the push to change, I built a simple internal standards documentation website using Twitter Bootstrap.
 This greatly helped convince the framework team that Twitter Bootstrap was a viable direction for them.
 (If a UX Designer with minimal development chops could build a responsive, functional site on his own using the framework, surely the seasoned development team could as well.)

 SAMPLES OF THE FINAL RESPONSIVE SITE